Betsey Zenk Nuseibeh, MEd, MM, MT-BC

 Lynn had a second career as a licensed Kindermusik Educator, and she taught early childhood music for a nationally recognized Kindermusik studio.
 While teaching Kindermusik she became inspired by the work of music therapists, and she returned to school to pursue a music degree, receiving an Associate of Arts in Music from Thomas More College, and completing additional course work toward a music degree at Northern Kentucky University.
-She also holds a graduate certificate in nonprofit management from Northern Kentucky University.
+She also holds a BA in Journalism from the University of North Carolina at Chapel Hill, and a graduate certificate in nonprofit management from Northern Kentucky University.
 She uses her marketing skills and passion for music therapy to direct the outreach and development efforts at Melodic Connections.

 James Stephenson, M.M.Ed.

 Through Melodic Connections, James works as a music educator at Linden Grove School providing classroom music for children with autism in grades Kindergarten through eighth.
 He is also a Drums Alive! certified instructor, and leads our Drums Alive! music and fitness classes.